ericsubach/konsoletabs/README.md

 KonsoleTabs uses a JSON-formatted configuration file to specify different profiles.
 A profile contains all the information pertaining to the tabs that should be opened.
 The default configuration file location is `~/.konsole_tabs`.

 Each profile is required to have a name, the shell type, a history file, and tabs.
-Common commands are optional.
+Common commands and output redirection are optional.
 Within the tabs section, all fields are required except environment.

+The ability to disable output redirection is offered due to problems I encountered with specific platforms.

 The common commands, tab dir, commands, and environment values will expand the user path and environment variables.